Manage Shifts

 Add a new shift

-• First up, you need to decide on how often this shift is repeated in the week.
+• First up, you need to decide how often this shift is repeated in the week.
 Choose the days of the week, if any, that you want the shift to repeat itself.
 If no repeating days are selected, the system will create a single day shift by default.

-• Next, you decide on a starting time, an end time and a break duration.
+• Next, you decide on a starting time, an end time, and a break duration.
 Kenjo will show you the total hours, excluding the break.

-• As a next step you have to decide the location of the shift and, optionally, a working area, for example a specific floor or section.
+• As a next step you have to decide the location of the shift and, optionally, a working area, for example, a specific floor or section.

 • Next, select what role should be working this shift, for example, whether it is a shift for a manager, service staff, kitchen staff, etc. You can optionally decide to add a tag, for example, if a language needs to be specified.